 Did you know that your handbag might harbor more bacteria than the average toilet?
-In times like these, when we’re all being extra cautious about cleanliness and sanitization due to coronavirus, our handbags are an often-overlooked part of our sanitizing routine.
+In times like these, when we’re all being extra cautious about cleanliness and sanitization, our handbags are an often-overlooked part of our sanitizing routine.

 Our bags end up in shopping carts, dirty tables, or on the floor because they’re too cumbersome to hold onto while we shop or dine, and then we transport those germs home with us at the end of the day and set that purse on a counter or worse yet, our bed.
 By now we all wash our hands or apply hand sanitizers religiously, but we don’t think about how many germs reside on the handle of our purse or the zipper each time we touch our purse.